Professional German to English Translation: Precision for Technical & Commercial Success

 Although this page primarily concerns German English translation, the central message applies to any language combination.

-“you only get one chance to make a first impression”
+In the business world, you only get one chance to make a first impression.
+Polished, professional material creates a foundation of trust.

-Poorly translated material creates a poor initial impression that you will have to fight against.
+- Damaged Credibility: Poorly translated material creates a hurdle you have to fight against throughout the entire sales process.

-Let’s put this another way.
-The cost of a decent translation pales into insignificance when compared to the cost of lost opportunity.
+- Lost Opportunity: The price of a professional translation pales into insignificance when compared to the revenue lost due to a misunderstood proposal or manual.

 Please contact me for further information, or to discuss specific translation details.